pulumi/pulumi/docs/design/formats.md

 This can make adoption of Coconut easier if you already have an environment you wish to model.
 It can also facilitate identifying "drift" between a desired and actual state; we will see more about this in a moment.

-Any CocoGL generated in this manner may have less information than CocoGL generated from CocoLang and NutPack, due to the possibility of lossy representations and/or missing abstractions in an actual live environment.
+Any CocoGL generated in this manner may have less information than CocoGL generated from CocoLang and CocoPack, due to the possibility of lossy representations and/or missing abstractions in an actual live environment.
 For example, there could be "hidden" implicit dependencies between services that are not expressed in the resulting CocoGL file.
 Nevertheless, this can be a great first step towards adopting Coconut for your existing environments.